hariom-rai-21/Creativity-Team-Excellence/Ques.1.md

    This refers to the bond that holds the group together, often built through trust, respect, or shared experiences.

 7. **Identity**:
-   Members often see themselves as part of the group, sharing a sense of belonging or unity.
+   Members often see.    themselves as part of the group, sharing a sense of belonging or unity.

 8. **Norms and Rules**:
    Groups usually develop rules—formal or informal—that regulate behavior within the group.